Code-Institute-Submissions/JeromeDaGnome-studscription_SeptResub/README.md

     got absolutely nowhere.
 -   Attempting to go back to previous versions has proved fruitless, haven't been able to determine source of bugs.
+-   Heroku app finally working but still no images or stripe functionality.

 ### GitHub Pages